A Friend? A lover? Or… something else?

 Your partner, as well as being your lover, is, more than likely, the person you share everything with.
 Not just your leisure time, but also your fears, worries, hopes and plans.
 They can be your best friend… until you breakup.

 Once you’ve made the split, it sometimes seems natural to try and remain friends with your ex… But not always.
 And sometimes the reason your ex wants to remain friends isn’t what you’d think.
-The rest of this post could be a real eye-opener for you…
+The rest of this post should be a real eye-opener for you…

 So… “Why does my ex want to be friends?”…